 The UNC Lineberger Developmental Funding Program is intended to support the development of cancer research programs and stimulate new applications for extramural funding.
 NC State faculty may apply in collaboration with UNC Lineberger members.
 The RFA can be found here.
 See the UNC Lineberger Comprehensive Cancer Center website for full submission details.
 NC State led submissions should be routed through PINS.
 (Select “NC State/Lineberger Cancer Center Research Grant.”)

-- 2018 Internal Deadline has passed.
-Any future opportunities will be posted here.
+- Any future opportunities will be posted here.

 UNC-GA has officially announced another round of RFPs, both for the Research Opportunities Initiative (ROI) and the Inter-Institutional Planning Grant (IPG).
 The ROI provides targeted funding for innovative and potentially game-changing research projects in certain areas.
 The IPG is an initiative designed to promote collaboration among UNC institutions (particularly between larger and smaller institutions) and across disciplinary boundaries.